 Today was the last day of my maternity leave.
-Noah and I have had 12 weeks together and they’ve flown by.
+Nono and I have had 12 weeks together and they’ve flown by.
 Tomorrow will be the longest that we’ve been apart since I first felt him move.
 I feel like my heart is breaking in two, but am also looking forward to the familiarity of my job and adult company after weeks of having no idea what I’m doing.
 This of course just makes me feel guilty and adds to more heartache.
 Being a Mom is hard.

 I had no idea what I was doing in the beginning.
 In our first pediatrician appointment we had to be shown how to fold down the diaper top so pee doesn’t come flying out.
 This was day 5.
 Around this time I also read in one of my baby books how to properly breastfeed, since the lactation consultant at the hospital hadn’t done that.
 It turns out that breast feeding doesn’t have to be incredibly painful.

-Recently I’ve learned that Noah can no longer be relied on to fall asleep when he needs to nap and that we need to keep an eye on him and plan for those nap times for him.
+Recently I’ve learned that Nono can no longer be relied on to fall asleep when he needs to nap and that we need to keep an eye on him and plan for those nap times for him.
 This led to a night of me crying hysterically at what a bad mother I am to not have known this and how could I leave him when this is still in-progress.
 Being a Mom is hard.

 I missed my Maid of Honor’s wedding.
 It was four weeks after he was born and I couldn’t leave him.
 He probably would have been fine, but I couldn’t handle leaving him for 36+ hours.
 I was a wreck about the decision, but just was utterly incapable of leaving him.
-I’ve also continued to miss get togethers, including Thanksgiving, as I’ve been too tired or needed to stay with him.
+I’ve also continued to miss get-togethers, including Thanksgiving, as I’ve been too tired or needed to stay with him.
 Thanksgiving I spent crying in the dark because I couldn’t get him to stop crying and A. had gone to get us leftovers at his parent’s and was gone a whole 45min or so.
 Did I mention that being a Mom is hard?

 I also got to see his first smile.
 He was sitting in his baby swing and I was being silly and he smiled and my world changed again.
 He smiles more and more every week now.
 Nothing has ever made me feel as special as his smile when he sees me.
 Sometimes he smiles just at the pure pleasure of seeing me or A. It’s earth-shattering.